Garricku/Garricku/README.md

 I want to see and learn all about the world around me and gain a greater understand of human history and culture.
 I find it extremely beautiful.
 I dream of creating a legacy and environment where I can truly express myself for who I truly am.
 I look forward to achieving all my dreams!

+Another goal of mine is to bring to people the emotional healing that we all need.
+When you are less fortunate in life you often don't get the emotional help you need to deal with tramatic events in your past, maybe even from bad parenting.
+I would like to one day create a way to bring healing to people that can't afford it, because eveyone has a right to having good mental heath.

 My motivations

 What is it that motivates me?
 Love of course!